python/cpython/Doc/library/asyncio-tutorial/what-asyncio.rst

 at a later time*.

-This means that you will never be sure of when each of your processes is *actually* executing on a CPU.
-This is quite safe because processes are isolated from each other; however, **threads** are not isolated from each other.
+This means that you will never be sure of when each of your processes and threads is *actually* executing on a CPU.
+For processes, this is quite safe because their memory spaces are isolated from each other; however, **threads** are not isolated from each other.
 In fact, the primary feature of threads over processes is that multiple threads within a single process can access the same memory.
 And this is where all the problems begin.

 Jumping back to our code sample further up: we may also choose to run the ``greet()`` function in multiple threads; and then